weaviate/weaviate-io/developers/weaviate/model-providers/transformers/embeddings.md

 ### Model licenses

 Each of the compatible models has its own license.
-For detailed information, please review the license for the model you are using in the [Hugging Face Model Hub](https://huggingface.co/models).
+For detailed information, review the license for the model you are using in the [Hugging Face Model Hub](https://huggingface.co/models).

 It is your responsibility to evaluate whether the terms of its license(s), if any, are appropriate for your intended use.